 The thought of seeding pastures may seem preposterous – after all, grass just grows!
 But for stressed or overgrazed pastures, overseeding may be just what the doctor ordered.

-I share this story because it is probably all too familiar to many horse owners, especially those who keep their horses at boarding barns where it’s considered more feasible to stretch the available pasture space to contain as many horses as possible.
+Bare pastures are probably all too familiar to many horse owners, especially those who keep their horses at boarding barns where it’s considered more feasible to stretch the available pasture space to contain as many horses as possible.
 In these situations, the pastures suffer.
+Luckily, there are many ways to prevent these things from happening, including pasture rotation, use of a Paddock Paradise, and overseeding.

 The negative effects of overgrazing

-Treating pastures in this manner has many negative effects that become increasingly obvious over time.
+Overuse of pastures has many negative effects that become increasingly obvious over time.
 These include:

 - Diminished grazing for your horses.
 This leaves you with bored horses that are not grazing constantly as nature intended; or with the need to supplement with hay, an added effort and expense.